danielostrow/Whispr/whispr/ui/README.md

 # User Interface (UI)

-This directory contains the user interface for the application, built with Dash.
+This module contains the web-based user interface for visualizing the pipeline's output.

-## Files
+## Modules

-- **`app.py`**: The main Dash application file.
-It defines the layout and callbacks for the UI.
+- `app.py`: A [Dash](https://plotly.com/dash/) application that creates an interactive speaker map.
+It allows users to see the estimated location of each speaker and click to play their isolated audio.
-- **`assets/`**: A directory for static assets like CSS, JavaScript, and images.
+- `assets/`: Directory for static files, such as `style.css`.